mcarilli/CarND-Advanced-Lane-Lines-P4-Solution/README.md

 The following sequence of images shows the operation of my pipeline from the filtered image to drawing the final frame.

 ![Pipeline][pipeline]

+Here is an example of my pipeline's operation on a more challenging test image:

 ---